Azure/CanadaPubSecALZ/docs/archetypes/authoring-guide.md

 - attempt to detect invalid inputs as a pre-check in our `subscription-ci` pipeline.

 We chose to check the input parameters prior to deployment to identify misconfigurations faster.
 Validations are performed using JSON Schema definitions.
-These definitions are located in [schemas/latest/landingzones](../../schemas/latest/landingzones) directory.
+These definitions are located in [schemas/latest/landingzones](../../schemas/latest/landingzones) folder.

 > JSON Schema definitions increases the learning curve but it is necessary to preserve consistency of the archetypes and the parameters they depend on for deployment.